 The Homes for Horses Coalition Webinar Archive

 Below are links to recordings of webinars presented by The Homes for Horses Coalition.
-In addition to these, you can find recorded webinars on a wide range of topics relevant to equine rescues on ASPCA Professional and Humane Society Academy.
+In addition to these, you can find recorded webinars on a wide range of topics relevant to equine rescues on ASPCA Professional.

 Understanding Training and Handling for Horses in Transition

 Training and handling practices based on equitation science help reduce stress and behavioral issues in horses and puts them in the right mental and physical frame for learning.
 Join us for a free webinar on Nov.
 15 to hear Nina Ekholm Fry, Director of Equine Programs at the Institute of Human-Animal Connection, University of Denver, explain how horses learn, how to train ethically and effectively, and what to look for when hiring a trainer.
 Handout 1 Handout 2